-Close to Basel's famous dance of death in the Dominican monastery was another Dominican monastery in Kleinbasel named Klingental after its founder Walter von Klingen.
-In this secluded nunnery there used to be a copy of the famous dance.
+Close to Basel's famous dance of death in the Dominican monastery was a Dominican nunnery in Kleinbasel named Klingental after its founder Walter von Klingen.
+In this secluded nunnery there used to be another version of the famous dance.

 The dance of death was painted on the wall in two long corridors.
-On the western wall the dance started with the picture of the ossuary and all dancers up to and including the cripple.
-Around the corner, the dance of death was interrupted by the crucified Jesus — just as in Berlin's dance of death — and then the dance continued on the northern wall from the hermit to the mother.
+The dance started on the western wall with the picture of the ossuary and all dancers up to and including the cripple.
+Around the corner, the dance of death was interrupted by the crucified Jesus — just as in Berlin's dance of death — and then the dance continued on the northern wall from Hermit to mother.

 After the Reformation, which in Basel took place in 1529, the nuns were run out of the city.
 In 1559 the nunnery was closed and the city took over the building for various purposes.
 The fresco survived up through the 18th century, except for a new door and a few new windows in the wall, but in the 19th century a military kitchen was installed which greatly deteriorated the fresco.

 The walls were demolished in the 1860'ies and if it hadn't been for professor d'Annone assigning Büchel to copy the mural in 1766-68 we wouldn't know anything about it today.
-Büchel made two sets of his water colours, one of which is in Kunstsammlung Basel and the other in the university's library.
+Büchel made two sets of his watercolours, one of which is in Kunstsammlung Basel and the other in the university's library (see external link below).

 Regardless of which painting is a copy of which, there's general agreement that in Klingental we have a witness to how the mural in Großbasel originally looked.
 The mural in Großbasel had gone through many renovations, where in particular Hans Kluber made great changes, whereas the fresco Büchel copied in 1766 is thought to have been the original medieval work.

 The start is a bit different: In Großbasel the mural starts with quotes from Isaiah where the fragile human life is compared to the flower in the field.
-After a preacher, the proper dance starts with the ossuary, and the text points back to the Isaiah-quote and human life is once again compared to withering flowers: »Death takes them, early and late, just like the flower in the field dissolves«.
+After the ossuary, the proper dance starts with the ossuary, and the text points back to the Isaiah-quote and human life is once again compared to withering flowers: »Death takes them, early and late, just like the flower in the field fades«.

 In Kleinbasel there are neither Isaiah quotes nor preacher.
 The dance starts with the ossuary (to the right) but the text is totally different and doesn't quote Isaiah.
 Instead the author speculates over how lords and servants are equal in death: »Hie richt got noch dem rechten, Die heren ligen Bi den Knechten, nvn mercket hie Bi, Welger her oder knecht gewesen si«.